 Capacity Building and Training

-Training for healthcare professionals, law enforcement officers, and educators to strengthen survivor-centred care.
+Training of healthcare professionals, law enforcement and educators to strengthen survivor-centred care.

 Community Engagement

-Awareness campaigns, dialogues, and programmes that challenge harmful norms and empower communities to prevent gender-based violence.
+Awareness campaigns, community dialogues and in and out of school activities and programmes that challenge harmful norms and empower communities to prevent gender-based violence.

 Since its founding, Family Support Trust has reached thousands of survivors and communities across Zimbabwe through its survivor-friendly clinics and outreach programmes.
 From offering essential medical care to survivors to transforming community attitudes towards gender-based violence, FST continues to make a measurable difference in the lives of women, children, and families.